 Available on DVD: "Medea" in Handels "Teseo" (Arthaus), "Metella" in "La Vie Parisienne" (Virgin Records), "Giulietta" in "Les contes d'Hoffmann" (BelAir), "Orpheus" in "Orpheus und Eurydike" (BelAir)

 From 2015 to 2018 Maria was the artistic director of the Dutch National Opera Academy.
 She is regularly invited for masterclasses and workshops at music academies, opera studios and festivals.

-In the upcoming season Maria will debute as Herodias in the Serebrennikov Salome production at Staatsoper Stuttgart, sing "Weise von Liebe und Tod des Cornets Christoph Rilke" staged by Nigel Lowery and debute as Amneris (Aida), Jezibaba (Rusalka) and Klytämnestra (Elektra).
+In the first half of 2019 Maria sang "Das Lied von der Erde" by Mahler, the "Matthäuspassion" by Bach, debutet as Herodias in the Serebrennikov Salome production at Staatsoper Stuttgart, performed "Weise von Liebe und Tod des Cornets Christoph Rilke" in a stage version by Nigel Lowery.

 Among others Maria has worked with the following artists: